weilandia/coding-for-managers/bootstrap/README.md

 ## Where we are going from here:

 Up to this point you have now created your application, added the associated models, routes, and views.
 You have also integrated authentication and authorization for the users of your application.
 Now your application has the elements of style that you can edit to give it a more personal and professional touch.
-In our next lesson we will be integrating JQuery into our application for dynamic interaction with the user.
+In our review class, we'll be adding a landing page as well as improving some functionality on the rails side.